This post may contain affiliate links. Please see our disclosure policy for more details.

 Toddler holding a yogurt bar.

-The best part about these frozen yogurt bars is how easy they are to customize.
-Try these fun filling ideas for the middle layer.
+One of the best things about frozen yogurt bars is how easy they are to customize.
+These simple filling ideas add flavor, texture, and extra nutrition to every bite.

 Here are some of our favorite flavor combinations: